 How Automatic Output Handling Affects Mode

 In Winter ’20, Flow started adding Automatic Output Handling.
 Features that support Automatic Output Handling in Winter ‘20 include Lightning Components.
 When you newly add an LC to a flow screen, automatic output handling will be on by default.
-This is represented by the “Manually assign Variables (advanced)” checkbox always being unchecked for new flows and new screens:
+This is represented by the “Manually assign Variables (advanced)” checkbox always being unchecked for new flows and new screens.
+UPDATE: A change is being made in early December 2019 that will turn on the “Manually assign Variables checkbox” for Winter ’20, by default.

 This new feature promises to greatly simplify the creation of flows because for most use cases, it completely eliminates the need to even know what a variable is.
 However, its use has an important ramification: when you use Automatic Output Handling on a lightning component in a flow screen by leaving the “Manually assign variables (advanced)” checkbox unchecked, every attribute of the component will act as described above in the “remember” scenario, treating subsequent inputs from upstream as default values that should be ignored.